rogerjbos/web_rogerjbos/content/about.md

 title: "About"
 ---

 I am a quant finance professional working in NYC.
 I have spent my entire career working in the equity markets.
 My main programming languages are R and SQL, with over 17 years of experience.
 I also know Python, Bash, and VBA.
 The first two programming languages I learned were C++ and Java, but I haven't used them in a long time.
-I am currently learning Go, Haskell, and Typescript and [Exercism](https://exercism.org/).
+I am currently learning Go, Haskell, and Typescript on [Exercism](https://exercism.org/).

 I have a deep love of learning and enjoy figuring out how things work, be it the stock market, plumbing systems, electrical systems, or cars.
 I enjoy using my Raspberry Pi for home automation projects.